Constantin Teașcă: Managing style

 Teașcă was known for implementing ideas derived from professional football, such as demanding quality training grounds to protect the playing surface for official games.
 He also sought to control his players' diets by excluding harmful foods and drinks, and he monitored their activities outside of training.
 However, he was also known for his controversial training methods like making players run while carrying 80-kilogram bags on their backs for which he would get in conflicts with them.

 "U" Craiova player, Ilie Balaci said about him:"In theory, Teașcă wasn't a bad coach.
 But he had an incredible style of confounding people.
 Plus he was using some Stalinist training methods.
 He made us run for hours with 70–80 kilo bags on our backs.
 Well, the sack was heavier than Geolgău!
 How can you make fun of some kids like this?!
 Teașcă was big only because of the journalists".
 Another Craiova player, Nicolae Tilihoi said:"For Teașcă, the players were a kind of slaves.
 When we won, he said it was his merit.
 When we lost, it was our fault, that we sold him!
 He had a great deal with prime secretaries, with influential journalists, that's why he had such a good image".
 Argeș Pitești star, Nicolae Dobrin's conclusion about Teașcă was:"Poor Titi, everywhere he went he made stadiums, fields, only teams he couldn't make".

-Works
+Published works

 Teașcă was also an avid reader and a writer, with witty remarks that made him a celebrity, having written a total of five volumes: